-What is a credit card product change, and is it worth it?
+Credit card product change: What is it, and is it worth it?

-A credit card product change refers to swapping one credit card for a different card from the same issuer.
-Think of upgrading a secured card to an unsecured card or switching out your current credit card for one with higher rewards.
+A credit card product change involves swapping one credit card for a different card from the same issuer.

 A product change is one way to get a card that better suits your needs.
 But before you decide to swap your card, it can help to understand how product changes work.